DarlingtonAlban/Darlington_Portfolio/README.md

 ### Data Cleaning

-1. Expoted the data from mysql server to excel
+1. Exported the data from mysql server to excel
 2. Formatted the data.
 3. Removed duplicates.
 4. Removed null values.